Past Chogoria Staff

 Winjoy was born on August 31st, 1978.
 After graduating from secondary school, she entered Clive Irvine College in Chogoria to pursue nursing and graduated in 2003.
 She is married to Kenneth Micheni, blessed with two sons, Victor and Camey.
 She worked with an NGO as a Community Health Nurse for many years in Western Kenya before returning to her home town of Chogoria.
 She joined Village Hopecore in November, 2010 and has been contributing to the community ever since.

 Community Health Worker- Stella Kagendo

 Stella has been working with Hopecore since 2010.
-She graduated from Maua girls secorndary school in 1992.
-She lives with her parents and siblings and enjoys going to church with family, singing and visiting friends.
+She graduated from Maua Girls Secondary School in 1992.
+She enjoys going to church with family, singing, and visiting friends.

 Community Health Worker/Driver- Martin Murithi

-Martin has been a part of the Hopecore team since June.
+Martin has been a part of the Hopecore team since June 2013.
 He is a leader in his community as a pastor at Maximum Miracle Center Chogoria.
 Martin loves working with the community to increase access to health care and help people move beyond poverty.
-He resides in the Chogoria area with his wife and son.
+He resides in Mutindwa with his wife and son.

 W.A.S.H.
 Program Assistant- Dave M’Rewa